Connect with us

 2. Your Lifestyle

 Your daily activities can be a risk factor in getting a miscarriage.
-As a mom to be, it is very important to abstain from some dangerous habit because they can affect the development of the baby even if the pregnancy doesn’t end in a miscarriage.
+As a mom-to-be, it is very important to abstain from some dangerous habits because they can affect the development of the baby even if the pregnancy doesn’t end in a miscarriage.
 These habits are;

 Smoking: